TheMadScripter/BASH-Commands/GREP.md

 ```
 grep "FastEthernet\|GigabitEthernet\|TenGigabitEthernet\|Vlan" ./Router-01_configs.txt
 ```
-Will find any instance of the above ports.
+⭕ Will find any instance of the above ports.

+⚠️Note that regular grep is case sensitive by default.

 --------------------------------------------------------------------------------------------------------